DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Related Work

 The work most relevant to ours is \textit{Open Relation Modeling} \cite{huang2022open}, which aims to generate relation descriptions for entity pairs.
 To achieve this, the authors propose to fine-tune BART \cite{lewis2020bart} to reproduce definitions of entities.
 Compared to their problem, i.e., text generation, the focus of this paper is on graph construction.
 Besides, their relation descriptions are limited to definitional sentences, which assumes that one entity appears in the other's definition; however, the assumption is not true for many related entities.
 In addition, their methodology does not incorporate sufficient knowledge about entities and relations for generation.

-There are also some less relevant works that can be related.
-For example, \citet{lin2020commongen,liu2021kg} study \textit{CommonGen}, which aims to generate coherent sentences containing the given common concepts. \citet{dognin2020dualtkb,agarwal2021knowledge} study the data-to-text generation \cite{kukich1983design}, which aims to convert facts in KGs into natural language.
-None of these works meet the requirements on openness and interpretability.
+There are also some other works that can be related.
+For example, \citet{lin2020commongen,liu2021kg} study \textit{CommonGen}, which aims to generate coherent sentences containing the given common concepts. \citet{dognin2020dualtkb,agarwal2021knowledge} study the data-to-text generation \cite{kukich1983design}, which aims to convert facts in KGs into natural language. \citet{gunaratna2021entity} propose to construct an entity context graph with contexts as random paragraphs containing the target entities to help entity embedding.
+None of them meets the requirements for high-quality relation descriptions.